Lead Slingers Outdoor Fishing & Bowfishing Guide

 Summary

-Ready for a fun morning out on Lake Ray Hubbard?
-Join us for a half-day catfish fishing trip that's great for families, kids, and seasoned anglers alike.
-We've got room for up to 8 people, with all the gear you'll need to land some quality fish.
-Our setup includes top-notch Pro Angler Tackle, Piscifun rods and reels, and high-tech fish finders like the Solix 15 and Garmin 122sv LiveScope.
-We'll hook you up with LS Slabs and our special homemade bait that won't stink up your hands.
-Just bring your Texas fishing license, a cooler for your catch, and your favorite drinks.
-We'll take care of the rest, including cleaning your fish at the end of the trip.
-It's a hassle-free way to spend a morning on the water and hopefully catch some nice catfish.
-Remember, the base price covers 1-2 anglers, so it's perfect for a couple or a parent and child to get out there and wet a line.
-Don't forget, the deposit's non-refundable, so make sure you're good to go before booking.
+Ready for some quality catfish action on Lake Ray Hubbard?
+This half-day trip is perfect for families, kids, and seasoned anglers alike.
+We've got room for up to 16 people, with all the gear you need included.
+We're talking top-notch Pro Angler Tackle, Piscifun rods and reels, and high-tech electronics like Solix 15 and Garmin LiveScope to help you find the fish.
+We'll be using LS Slabs and our special homemade bait that won't stink up your hands.
+Just bring your Texas fishing license, a cooler for your catch, and something to drink.
+We'll handle the rest, including fish cleaning if you want.
+The base price covers two anglers, with additional spots at $100 each.
+It's a great way to spend a morning or afternoon on the water, whether you're looking to land your personal best or just enjoy some time outdoors.
+Don't forget, we provide free water to keep you hydrated while you're reeling them in.

 Lake Ray Hubbard Half-Day Catfish Expedition